,

 iii) The impulse is the change of momentum.

-Since the vertical unit vectors are unchanged, the momentum change just concerns the horizontal vector components.
+Since the vertical unit vectors are unchanged, the momentum change just concerns the horizontal vector components;

 hence,